 All of the products we manufacture are made to your order, candles are no exception.
-Our extend candles replicate the aroma of our cleaning products to extend that just cleaned feeling.
-Our mood candles give an aromatherapy session and help to create your desired atmosphere.
-Our seasonal candles celebrate the seasons.
 We use only natural wax, unbleached cotton and pure essential oils and we adore making them, the special favourite of the younger children (they are paid – all fair made here too).

 Subscribe to our mailing list below: